Altimis/Altimis/README.md

-# Hi there 👋 I'm Yassine, junior data scientist, and am looking for new opportunities
+# Hi there 👋 I'm Yassine, junior data scientist.

 ## 📫 Reach me on :